-North Central London ICB does not directly provide healthcare services and as such does not hold personal healthcare records.
-If you wish to have sight of, or obtain copies of your own personal healthcare records you will need to apply to your GP practice, the hospital or the NHS organisation which provided your healthcare.
+NHS North Central London Integrated Care Board (NCL ICB) does not directly provide healthcare services and as such does not hold personal healthcare records.
+If you wish to have sight of or obtain copies of your own personal healthcare records you will need to apply to your GP practice, the hospital or the NHS organisation which provided your healthcare.

 Access to your information held by the ICB

-Under the Data Protection Act 2018 and the UK General Data Protection Regulations, members of the public have the right to view, request and receive a copy of information held that about them, with some exceptions.
-You do not need to give a reason to see your information and in most cases the ICB wouldn’t charge a fee to comply with a subject access request.
-However, North Central London ICB can charge a “reasonable fee” for the administrative costs of complying with the request if:
+Under the Data Protection Act 2018 and the UK General Data Protection Regulation, members of the public have the right to view, request and receive a copy of information held about them, with some exceptions.
+You do not need to give a reason to see your information and in most cases NCL ICB wouldn’t charge a fee to comply with a subject access request.
+However, NCL ICB can charge a “reasonable fee” for the administrative costs of complying with the request if:

 - it is manifestly unfounded or excessive; or